AlfredSWChak/Flight_DataEngineering/README.md

 This project visualizes airport data and flight information using `plotly.express` and `plotly.graph_objects`.
 The dataset consists of airport locations, altitudes, and time zones, and is used to generate various visualizations, including:

 - A global map showing all airports.
-- A US-only map filtering American airports.
+- A US-only map filtering US-American airports.
 - Flight paths from NYC to selected airports.
 - Distance calculations and visualizations.
 - Time zone analysis of airports.